Open Agent Toolkit

 • Medium: address by default; defer only with explicit approval and recorded rationale/disposition.

-Auto-review at checkpoints
+Auto-review at HiLL checkpoints

 Auto-triggered reviews use oat_review_invocation: auto in the review artifact frontmatter.
 In auto mode, oat-project-review-receive auto-converts all findings to fix tasks without user prompts (Minor findings that are clearly out of scope are deferred with a note).